IgnacioSepulveda1937/IgnacioSepulveda1937/README.md

-Who am I ?

 Hi, Im Ignacio Sepulveda from Santiago, Chile.
-I have a degree in Comercial Engineering in Economics.
-Im currently studying a Master degree in Financial Economics.

-My interest ?

-Data Science, Quantitative Finance, Macroeconomics, Financial Risk y Household finance.

-Where am I working ?

-I am working in a Pension Fund as a Data Scientist, analyts role,  for Asset Allocation team.
+Currently working in a Pension Fund as a Data Scientist, analyts role,  for Data Science/Asset Allocation team.

-What programming language I use?

-For work,Python and SQL.
+Python,R and SQL.

-In the University, R and Stata.

-By far, Python is my go-to.